Eglinton Tournament: 28 August

 The tiltyard was designed by Samuel Luke Pratt, with stands to hold 2,000.
 Pratt's grandstand roof, was a work of art in splendid scarlet, but, after days of rain and now in a new rainstorm of freak severity, it started to leak badly.

 After the tournament Lord Eglinton appeared in the lists, apologised for the rain, and announced that, weather permitting, they would try to joust again the next day or the next.
 Then he announced to the special guests in the grandstand that the medieval banquet and ball that evening would have to be cancelled as banqueting tents had also succumbed to the weather.

 The rains had flooded the Lugton Water, which ran around the Lists on three sides.
-No carriages could cross it, so the entire audience, apart from Eglinton's personal guests, was stranded without transportation.
+No carriages could cross it, so the entire audience, apart from Eglinton's personal guests, was stranded without transport.
 They had to walk miles through the rain and the mud to nearby villages, where only the first people found any food, drink, accommodation or transport.